Read Time: 7 minutes

 How to Quickly and Strategically Generate Reviews

 Customers today rely heavily on others’ opinions when considering a new product or service.
 Ninety-eight percent of consumers feel that reviews are an essential resource when making purchase decisions.
 Additionally, nearly 8 in 10 consumers specifically seek out websites with product reviews.
-Since reviews are so important to consumers, does your business have a strong strategy in place to generate reviews?
+Since customers clearly value reviews, your business must monitor the volume of reviews it receives.
+If you don’t have many reviews, what are you doing to ensure that changes?

-If not, you’re likely losing business to competitors that do.
-Many companies, particularly multi-location businesses, don’t ask customers for reviews because they don’t have a strategy in place, and it’s too time-consuming to solicit reviews manually across business locations.
+If you’re not doing anything, you’re likely losing business to competitors that do.
+Many companies, particularly multi-location businesses, don’t generate new reviews often because they don’t have a strategy in place, and it’s too time-consuming to do so across business locations.

-In this blog, we’ll explain the overarching benefits of reviews, and we’ll cover seven strategic tactics to generate reviews.
+In this blog, we’ll explain the overarching benefits of reviews, and we’ll cover five strategic tactics to generate reviews.
 Let’s get started!

 What is Review Generation?